flipacholas/Architecture-of-consoles/articles/pc-engine.Rmd.md

 ### Other expansions

-If you are curious about other expansions released, check out the catalogue link at the 'Sources' section (end of the article).
+If you are curious about other expansions released, check out the online catalague `r cite("games-accessories")`.

 ## Anti-Piracy and Homebrew